 Drop/Add Fee (change of schedule - per slip)

 Graduation Fee

 Graduation Fee (Certificate only)

 Late/Deferred Payment

 Late Registration Fee (continuing students, 8 or more hours)

 Lab Fee for Science Courses

 Student Services Fee

-Meal Plan Waiver

-Transcript, request 8.00
+Transcript, request

 Same Day (Rush)

 a- The room charge covers only the official days the dorms are open.
 Mid-semester breaks, Thanksgiving, Christmas, and Easter are not "official" days; therefore, any student granted permission to stay in the dorm during university breaks will be charged a daily rate.
-The board charge, 16 meals per week, includes breakfast, lunch, and supper, Monday through Friday, and brunch on Saturday.
-Meals are not served on Saturday evening or Sundays, and the cafeteria is closed for vacation periods (see official days in previous paragraph).
+The board charge, 17 meals per week, includes breakfast, lunch, and supper, Monday through Friday, and brunch on Saturday and Sunday.

+Meals are not served on Saturday and Sunday evening, and the cafeteria is closed for vacation periods (see official days in previous paragraph).
 Refunds are not made for meals missed.
-All students living in the dorms are required to pay the board charge. b- The enrollment fee covers these services: parking, Sneak Day, Student Center, counseling services, athletic activities, intramural activities, library, and data services
+All students living in the residence halls are required to pay the board charge.

+b- The enrollment fee covers these services: parking, Sneak Day, Student Center, counseling services, athletic activities, intramural activities, library, and data services